JamieBradders/hapijs-weather-app/README.md

 # My Demo Weather App
 This app was built with hapi.js.
-More info to follow as I work through it, simply run `npm install` then `node server.js` to run the server.
-Refer to the code for the routes etc.
+More info to follow as I work through it, simply run `npm start` and this will perform a `npm intall`, `jspm install` and `gulp scripts` to build the client side JS.
+Of course in time Gulp will be updated to build scss etc.

 ## Note!
 If you stumble across this repository then just disregard for now, it's a development in progress and a way for me to practice using the hapi.js framework.
 Feel free to clone it's current version as a baseline and refactor to your heart's content but please don't judge 😉